Top 5 Tips to Prevent Septic System Back-Ups

 - Be mindful of the disinfectants, sanitizers, house cleaners, and chemicals.
 Highly concentrated bleach products, other disinfectants, and strong chemical-based drain cleaners can be harmful to septic biology.
 Septic system biology tends to be overexposed to harsh chemicals through the improper disposal of toxic chemistries such as engine oil and paint cleaners, as well as the overuse of strong chemical products.

 - Only flush human waste and toilet paper.
 Much too often, wipes, sanitary napkins, feminine hygiene products, and even cat litter are flushed down toilets.
 These unwanted materials plus others, such as socks, shredded t-shirts, and rags, are discovered in septic systems.
 No matter the quality of the system, these items present challenges that will wreak havoc on your septic system.

 - Limit the disposal of food waste.
 It’s important to understand that food waste going down your garbage disposal and sink drain increases the solids in your septic system, which may have limited capacity.
-Materials like coffee grounds and vegetable peelings are difficult to digest quickly and can create back up concerns.
-Fats, oils, and grease (FOG’s) can solidify in your septic tank, requiring pumping out.
-Worse is the fact that FOG’s can solidify in your pipes and cause back-ups before making it to your septic tank, so pumping out won’t be enough.
+Materials like coffee grounds and vegetable peelings are difficult to digest quickly and can create backup concerns.
+Fats, oils, and grease (FOG) can solidify in your septic tank, requiring pumping out.
+Worse is the fact that FOG can solidify in your pipes and cause back-ups before making it to your septic tank, so pumping out won’t be enough.
 If you find yourself in this situation, jetting or rodding may be a very expensive upcharge to solve this problem.
-Industrial wastewater plants, municipalities, and service companies also observe that the natural biology of these treatment ecosystems tends not to digest fats, oils and grease very well and often require a mechanical means to remove this material.
+Industrial wastewater plants, municipalities, and service companies also observe that the natural biology of these treatment ecosystems tends not to digest fats, oils, and grease very well and often requires a mechanical means to remove this material.